scalawithcats/scala-with-cats/src/pages/monads/eval.md

 [`cats.Eval`][cats.Eval] is a monad that allows us to abstract over different *models of evaluation*.
-We typically hear of two such models: *eager* and *lazy*.
+We typically talk of two such models: *eager* and *lazy*, also called *call-by-value* and *call-by-name* respectively.
-`Eval` throws in a further distinction of whether or not a result is *memoized*.
+`Eval` also allows for a result to be *memoized*, which gives us *call-by-need* evaluation.

+`Eval` is also *stack-safe*,
+which means we can use it in very deep recursions without blowing up the stack.

 ### Eager, Lazy, Memoized, Oh My!

-What do these terms mean?
+What do these terms for models of evaluation mean?

-*Eager* computations happen immediately whereas *lazy* computations happen on access.
-*Memoized* computations are run once on first access, after which the results are cached.

-For example, Scala `vals` are eager and memoized.
+Let's see some examples.

+Let's first look at Scala `vals`.
-We can see this using a computation with a visible side-effect.
+We can see the evaluation model using a computation with a visible side-effect.
 In the following example,
-the code to compute the value of `x` happens at the definition site rather than on access (eager).
+the code to compute the value of `x` happens at place where it is defined rather than on access.
-Accessing `x` recalls the stored value without re-running the code (memoized).
+Accessing `x` recalls the stored value without re-running the code.

 ```scala mdoc
 val x = {